qasimushtaq/Alarabi-Apartments-Ltd/README.md

 - The project has been then shared to github.

 ## Testing
-The project has been tested thoroughly to the best of my knowledge.
+- The project has been tested thoroughly to the best of my knowledge.
 All the navbar has been functional and pages are updated. the images are loading propertly.
-The contact form will be functional later on.
+- The contact form will be functional later on.
-The desktop version of the project has been working.
+- The desktop version of the project has been working.
-The mobile version is working but the tablet version is not not working and will be rectified later on using other functions such as Javascript.
+- The mobile version is working but the tablet version is not not working and will be rectified later on using other functions such as Javascript.

+## Credits

+### Content
+- The text for the pages has been taken from the business website of [L&M Property cleaning Services](https://lmcleaningservices.co.uk/)
+- The main image idea has been taken from Code institute Love Running Project.
+- The contact us form code has been taken from [Codepen](https://codepen.io/codeconvey/pen/bGdYvw)

+### Media
+- The photos used in this site were obtained from ...

+### Acknowledgements

+- I received inspiration for this project from X